adedomin/CSC311-game-design/_posts/2015-03-30-Server Side - Database.md

 These are also the two major HTTP methods.
 POST is the most robust in terms of how much data it can take but can add complexity for simple data communications.

-[GET](https://php.net/manual/en/reserved.variables.get.php) on the other hand allows a user to simply insert the data at the end of the URL. everything following a ? will be treated as data to be processed and an & seperated entries. the actual data is specified by a variable and a value like somevar=value
+[GET](https://php.net/manual/en/reserved.variables.get.php) on the other hand allows a user to simply insert the data at the end of the URL.
+Everything following a ? will be treated as data to be processed and an & seperated entries.
+The actual data is specified by a variable and a value like somevar=value

 An example:

 	example.com/somefile.php?user=johndoe&value=25

-for the simplicity, GET is probably easer to work with and more useful for the game project.
+For the simplicity, GET is probably easer to work with and more useful for the game project.

 ### Getting Data From GET

 Using htmlspecialchars() in PHP 4 or 5 can take the \_GET superglobal and a variable name (enclosed in brackets) to derive a string.

-example, if a user has put user=something:
+Example, if a user has put user=something:

 	$user = htmlspecialchars($_GET["user"]);